thealfredsecure/secode/README.md

 - Secode does not use or have access to information about control flow, data flow, or data types
 - Thus, secode will necessarily produce many false positives for vulnerabilities and fail to report many vulnerabilities
 - On the other hand, secode can find vulnerabilities in programs that cannot be built or cannot be linked
-- Secode also doesn't get as confused by macro definitions and other oddities that more sophisticated tools have trouble with
+- Secode also doesn't get as confused by macro definitions and other oddities that more sophisticated tools have trouble with.

 ## Roadmap